 My passion for the river evolved over the years from eager new fly fishermen into a protective role with conservation in mind.
 My hope is that generations of Albertans will be able to share in this wonderful resource.
 Acting as Vice President of the Bow River Trout Foundation has given me the opportunity to give back to the river which has given me so much.

-Treasurer: Lorenzo Fontana
+Research: Lorenzo Fontana

 I am a born raised Calgarian who has been a passionate angler for 30 years, spending many treasured days chasing trout in the Bow River basin.
 I have been lucky enough to get the opportunity to throw a fly at some of the world’s exotic fish, but my heart always comes back to my home waters.
 I am now attempting to instill that passion for the sport and connection to its waters to my two young sons, with admitted mixed results, having not yet fully matched the hatch on that endeavor.